szczyglis-dev/py-gpt/README.md

 ## Chat with Audio

+2024-11-26: currently in beta.

 This mode works like the Chat mode but with native support for audio input and output using a multimodal model - `gpt-4o-audio`.
 In this mode, audio input and output are directed to and from the model directly, without the use of external plugins.
 This enables faster and better audio communication.

 More info: https://platform.openai.com/docs/guides/audio/quickstart

+**INFO:** The execution of commands and tools in this mode is temporarily unavailable.

 ## Completion